Are you ready to unleash your inner Queen?

 It was the other way around, actually.
 I was finally developing my Singing Psychic character into a full show in 2014, and the Queen character popped up during an exercise.
 Queen was so outwardly fiercely sexual – as a stripper – but her internal monologue was intelligent and angry about being judged for her sexual choices and willingness to wear her sexuality openly.

-I then applied for UK Arts Council funding to research all the judgements against women and the LGBTQ community, that they have been burdened with, especially where it comes to their being free with their sexuality.
-From my over 150 interviews from prostitute’s unions, strippers, sex workers specialising in the disabled gay community, to a huge amount of historical and literary research on sexuality from what the Catholic Church did to Mary Magdalene in deliberately lying about her and making her a ‘prostitute’ to the incredible passionate love letters of Vita Sackville-West who slept with both her bridesmaids, whilst married to Sir Harold Nicolson who loved men in uniform and the ultimate life-lasting and affirming love they shared.
+I then applied for UK Arts Council funding to research all the judgements against women and the LGBTQ community, that they have been burdened with, especially where it comes to being free with their sexuality.
+From my over 150 interviews with prostitute’s unions, strippers, sex workers specialising in the disabled gay community, to a huge amount of historical and literary research on sexuality – including everything from what the Catholic Church did to Mary Magdalene in deliberately lying about her and making her a ‘prostitute’ to the incredible passionate love letters of Vita Sackville-West who slept with both her bridesmaids, whilst married to Sir Harold Nicolson who loved men in uniform and the ultimate life-lasting and affirming love they shared.

 What happens at a performance of Queen Of The Fucking World?